Docs

 Inside customer environments your code produces normal logs, metrics, and traces.
 Alien forwards those signals out of the customer cloud over OpenTelemetry-compatible pipelines.

-You wire the destination once in the manager configuration — your existing observability backend (Datadog, Grafana, Honeycomb, S3, etc.).
-Every active deployment automatically tags telemetry with:
+You wire the destination once in the manager configuration — your existing observability backend.
+Every active deployment automatically tags telemetry with deployment, release, resource, and runtime metadata.

 Runtime signals

-You don't have to instrument everything by hand.
-Alien's data plane already produces a small set of useful signals out of the box:
+Alien's data plane produces a small set of useful signals out of the box:

-- Storage and KV usage where the underlying cloud service exposes it.
+• Storage and KV usage where the cloud service exposes it.

 Operational, not customer data